private healing Ceremonies

 Step Into Ceremony

-SIf you feel called to honor a life transition through ritual and guided healing, we invite you to step through the gate that resonates with your journey.
+If you feel called to honor a life transition through ritual and guided healing, we invite you to step through the gate that resonates with your journey.

 Ceremony offers the space to release the past, integrate the present, and step forward with clarity into the woman you are becoming.

-The Archetypes on the Altar
+on the Altar

 During our Closing of the Bones ceremonies, these archetypal energies are honored on the altar.